 Housed in a Grade II* listed building, an unrestored 1719 Huguenot silk merchant's home which also contains a concealed synagogue dating from 1869, 19 Princelet Street (also known as the Museum of Immigration and Diversity) is London's 'museum of conscience'.
-The building is only open to the public a few times a year, and the first two openings in 2014 mark Refugee Week.
+The building is only open to the public a few times a year, and the first two openings in 2017 mark Refugee Week and The Great Get Together, in honour of Jo Cox.
 Explore the tiny east end home in which a group of French immigrants became London citizens and find out more about the aspects of their culture which have influenced the Spitalfields area over the centuries, most notably weaving.
 Entry is free but donations are welcome.

 Average User Rating

 4.7 / 5

 - 5 star:2

 Went to see a historic Spitalfields building and came away understanding more about myself, my roots and my place in the World.
 Simply stunning.